To create a new hyperSpec object, you can use one of the following functions:

 (data.frame)

 A data.frame with extra (non-spectroscopic) data in columns.
 The data frame may also contain a special column spc with a matrix of spectroscopic data.
-(Such single column that contains matrix can be created with data.frame(spc = I(as.matrix(spc))).
-However, it will usually be more convenient if the spectra are given via argument spc.)
+(Such a single column that contains a matrix can be created with data.frame(spc = I(as.matrix(spc))).
+However, it is usually more convenient to provide the spectra via the spc argument.)

 wavelength